 An integrated USB pass-through allows you to hook up your gaming mouse or even toss in a mini USB hub for easy access.
 We can’t help but feel good about the braided fiber cable.
 It feels sturdy and the braiding extends the full length of the cable all the way under the cord bends.
 The pig-tailed connection requires two USB ports and 3.5mm audio jack for full functionality including the two USB and one audio cable.

 1000Hz ultrapolling and 10 key roll-over anti-ghosting technology keeps the key strokes recognized even for when you try and type too fast and pull a fat finger or ignore some keys when you get angry and smash your keys with your palms.
 It measures 18.72″ wide x 6.74″ deep x 1.54″ thickness and weighs 3.31lbs.

-Gaming is as much about your gaming gear & RIG as it is about gameplay.
+Gaming is as much about your gaming gear & RIG as it is about the gameplay.
 So if colors are your thing Razer’s BlackWidow Chroma v2 allows you to apply an almost infinite amount of color combinations to play with.
-You can even synchronize across Chroma-enabled devices for color themed peripheral.
+You can even synchronize across Chroma-enabled devices for color themed peripherals.
 Play popular Chroma enabled games for lighting feedback on your keyboard and mouse, how cool is that?

 Razer BlackWidow Chroma v2 $169.99